 - Move away from the toilet after you hit the flush (usually foot pedal-operated or the normal push button tanks).

 4. Beware: some public toilets don’t have doors between cubicles

 The concept of privacy is not included in the design of some public toilets in China.
 Yes, they do have walls dividing the cubicles but front doors sometimes aren’t there to keep your activity concealed.
 The dividing walls make these toilets thankfully better than ancient Roman toilets where you sit on holed seats side by side with your neighbour (like the ones I’ve seen in the Ephesus ruins in Turkey).

 In more rural areas, these “semi-private” toilets exist.
-They are also squat toilets but you will pee in a drain that is sloped downwards such that whatever you discharge will flow downwards naturally.
+They are also squat toilets but you will pee in a drain that is sloped downwards such that whatever you discharge will flow downwards naturally (like the ones I've seen while hiking Tiger Leaping Gorge).
 The drain extends to other squat seats from end to end inside the toilet and eventually drains outside.